Diagrams of the architecture of your legs, hips

 L knee, shin, ankle and foot are level and supported on a mat]

-3b Diagram of a developing cross-legged position, with your
+3b Diagram of a developing cross-legged position, supporting your

-left heel or ankle supported on the upper side of the
+left heel or ankle on the upper side of the shin of

 The position symbolized in this diagram is described in chapters 1-4.
 The diagram displays significant aspects of the positions of your legs, hips and backbone, and shows the areas where you exert muscular effort or stretch, and rest, and where developments occur, when you're seated in a developing cross-legged position.
 Your posterior (2L/RX1/3:^^) is supported on a firm cushion or stack of folded natural fiber cloth elevated higher than your knees.
 Your right knee (6R^^), shin (5R1/3^^') ankle and foot (4R') are supported on the rug or mat beneath them.
 The end of your shin (5L1/3::^^") at your left knee is supported on the upper side of your partly upturned right ankle and foot (4R^') beneath it, and your left heel or ankle (4L^") is supported on the upper side of your opposite right shin (5R1/3^^') beneath it.
 You’re straightening (B*) your backbone as well as you can with a small muscular effort.
-Standing your backbone (B#X) upright and curved or leaned forward slightly causes the muscles beneath your thighs and posterior and at the back of your body to exert effort or stretch, and the ends of your thighs at your knees (6LX^) (6RX^) press downward, allowing the muscles at the front of your body (F0) to rest so that the inhalations of your breathing can be effortless.
-Because your left heel or ankle (4L^’’) is supported on the upper side of the shin (5R1/3^^’) of your opposite right leg beneath it, you need to curve or lean your body toward the left side (B<) to press the end your shin (5L1/3::^^") at your left knee (6L::^) downward firmly.
+You’re standing your backbone (B#X) upright and curved or leaned forward far enough so that the muscles beneath your thighs and posterior and at the back of your body exert effort or stretch and the ends of your thighs at your knees (6LX^) (6RX^) press downward, allowing the muscles at the front of your body (F0) to rest so that the inhalations of your breathing can be effortless.
+Your left heel or ankle (4L^’’) is supported on the upper side of the shin (5R1/3^^’) of your opposite leg beneath it and you curve or lean toward the left side (B<) to press the end your shin (5L1/3::^^") at your left knee (6L::^) downward.
 The end of your shin (5L1/3::^^") at your left ankle (4L^’’) rotates minutely, the upper side forward, lower side backward.
-And the end of your shin (5R1/3^^') at your right ankle (4R^’) rotates comparatively less, the upper side forward, lower side backward.
+The end of your shin (5R1/3^^') at your right ankle (4R^’) rotates, the upper side forward, lower side backward comparatively less.

 12 head o 12B* o